It’s no exaggeration: Chopped salads can make you healthier and wealthier.

-Chopped salads typically have fewer leafy greens and sometimes none at all.
-Heavier ingredients — proteins, vegetables, fruit, grains, beans and nuts — play a starring role, making chopped salads substantial, filling and perfect in winter, when fresh greens are expensive and out of season.
+Chopped salads typically have few leafy greens and sometimes none at all.
+Heavier ingredients — proteins, vegetables, fruit, grains, beans and nuts — play a starring role, making chopped salads substantial, filling and perfect when fresh greens are expensive or out of season.

 A tossed salad, by comparison, is lighter and made mostly of greens that have been torn, not cut.
 Heavier ingredients are bit players.